MainakVerse/mausam-net/README.md

-# 🌤️ Weatherly - Your Ultimate Weather Companion
+# 🌤️ MausumNet

-**Weatherly** is a comprehensive weather application that provides real-time updates, forecasts, and detailed weather metrics.
+**MausumNet** is a comprehensive weather application that provides real-time updates, forecasts, and detailed weather metrics.
 It's built with modern web technologies to provide a seamless and engaging user experience.

 ## 🚀 Key Features